josalhor/WebProjectOne/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.
+Keep in mind during early stages of development we're wiping the database on each run.

 ### Prerequisites